Edinburgh Ethical Shopping Guide

 Godiva

-Godiva is a funky boutique on West Port, selling a range of vintage and repurposed clothing, as well as clothing and accessories from independent designers, such as Rowan Joy.
+Godiva is a funky boutique on West Port, selling a range of vintage and repurposed clothing.
+It also has a well-stocked selection of clothing and accessories from independent designers, such as Rowanjoy, as well as ethical brands such as Bibico and Komodo.

 Joey D